konduriakhil/Azure-zero-to-hero/Day-03/01-basics.md

 - **Tagging and Categorization:** You can use tags to label and categorize resources, making it easier to manage and organize your Azure environment.

 **Note:** Understanding Azure resources, resource groups, and Azure Resource Manager is fundamental to effectively utilize and manage your resources in the Azure cloud.
+   * One resource can belongs to one resource group
+   * It is better to have resource groups for one project
+       * finance
+       * transactions
+       * payments
+   * If you have only one project have resource groups for different environments
+       * finance-dev
+       * finance-qa